Meniscus tear: traumatic or degenerative?

 Why arthroscopy (knee arthroscopy) often doesn't help

-Why the difference in meniscus tears is crucial
+Why the difference in meniscus tear is crucial

-The meniscus acts as a shock absorber and stabilizer in the knee, which is why its integrity is essential for the joint's functionality.
-A meniscus tear (meniscal lesion) in the knee is one of the most common knee injuries – but not all tears are the same.
-The crucial difference lies in whether the tear resulted from a sudden trauma or whether it develops degeneratively over years of wear and tear, often as part of early-stage osteoarthritis.
-This distinction is important not only for diagnosis but, above all, for choosing the right treatment.
+The meniscus acts as a shock absorber and stabilizer in the knee, which is why its integrity is essential for the functionality of the joint.
+A meniscus tear (meniscal lesion) in the knee is one of the most common injuries to the knee joint - but not every tear is the same.
+The crucial difference lies in whether the tear occurred due to a sudden trauma or whether it occurred degeneratively due to years of wear and tear, often as part of early osteoarthritis.
+This distinction is not only important for diagnosis, but above all for choosing the right treatment.

-An acute, traumatic meniscus tear in a young athlete must be treated very differently than a tear caused by wear and tear in an older person.
+An acute, traumatic meniscal tear in a young athlete must be treated entirely differently than a wear-related tear in an older person.

 This comprehensive article examines in detail the differences between traumatic and degenerative meniscal injuries.
-It discusses the mechanisms of injury, affected groups, symptoms, and corresponding treatment options.
-Furthermore, it explores why arthroscopy is often ineffective in cases of wear-related meniscal lesions, such as those caused by osteoarthritis, and what alternatives, such as unicompartmental knee replacement, are available.
-Finally, the negative consequences of partial meniscectomy, a procedure frequently performed during arthroscopy, are addressed.
+It discusses the mechanisms of injury, affected population groups, symptoms, and corresponding treatment options.
+It also discusses why arthroscopy is often not effective in cases of wear-related meniscal lesions, such as those caused by osteoarthritis, and what alternatives, such as sled prosthesis, are available.
+Finally, the negative consequences of partial meniscectomy, which is often performed during arthroscopy, are discussed.

 The meniscus is a crescent-shaped cartilage disc in the knee joint.
-There are two menisci in each knee:
+There are two menisci per knee:

-• Outer meniscus : More flexible and less frequently affected by tears.
+• Lateral meniscus: More flexible and less frequently affected by tears.

 The main functions of the meniscus:

-• Shock absorber: It distributes the body weight evenly across the articular cartilage.
+• Shock absorber: It distributes body weight evenly onto the joint cartilage.

-• Joint protection: It protects the cartilage and prevents premature wear.
+• Joint protection: It protects the cartilage and prevents early wear.

-A torn meniscus significantly disrupts these functions – and depending on the cause, this can have different consequences.
+A meniscus tear significantly disrupts these functions - and depending on the cause, this can have different consequences.

-Traumatic meniscus tear – cause of accident and typical symptoms
+Traumatic meniscal tear – accident cause and typical symptoms

-A traumatic meniscus tear usually occurs due to a sudden, abrupt movement of the knee – often during sports such as soccer, skiing, or tennis.
-Classic movements that lead to a tear include:
+A traumatic meniscus tear usually occurs due to a sudden, abrupt movement of the knee - often during sports like soccer, skiing, or tennis.
+Classic movements that lead to a tear are:

 • Sudden changes of direction